-Balance, October 31, 2021 October 31, during Balance October 31, 2022 Trailblazer award \$ - \$ 5,000 \$ - \$ 5,000 and the second the second s
+Oct Balance, October 31, 2022 Recognized in income during the year Utilized during the year Balance October 31, 2023 Trailblazer award \$ 5,000 \$ - \$ 5,000 \$ -

 3. Financial risks

 Interest rate risk

 Interest rate risk arises as the fair value of future cash flows from a financial instrument can fluctuate because of changes in market interest rates.
 In management's opinion the organization is not exposed to interest rate risk.